Sierra vs Zendesk: A detailed comparison for 2026

 The third option: enhance your current helpdesk

-There’s also a way to blend these approaches.
-Instead of replacing your existing tools, you can add a smart AI layer that works with what you've already got.
-This is exactly what eesel AI does.
-It plugs right into your current setup, whether you use Zendesk, Freshdesk, Intercom, or another popular helpdesk.
+There's a third path.
+Instead of replacing your existing setup, you can add a configurable AI layer that works alongside it. eesel AI plugs into your current helpdesk, whether you use Zendesk, Freshdesk, or another platform, and gives you control over exactly what the AI can do through a no-code editor.

-It can learn from your past tickets, help center articles, and internal docs in places like Confluence or Google Docs to assist in providing accurate answers.
-It's a great way to start small and scale your automation at your own pace.
+It learns from past tickets, help center articles, and internal docs stored in Confluence or Google Docs, and lets you scale automation at your own pace without swapping out tools your team already knows.

 Final thoughts